irarainey/beeching/README.md

 Warning: This tool does not muck about.
 It really deletes your resources and there is no way to recover them.
 Make sure you have a backup of your resources before you use this tool.
 No responsibility is taken for any damage caused by this tool.

-Several safety measures are in place to prevent accidental deletion of resources, such as a confirmation prompt and a what-if mode, but it is still possible to delete resources you did not intend to delete.
+Several safety measures are in place to prevent accidental deletion of resources, such as a confirmation prompt, a what-if mode, and exclusion options, but it is still possible to delete resources you did not intend to delete.
 Unlike the real Beeching Axe there is no option for a heritage railway here.
 Use at your own risk.